kalisio/kdk/docs/api/kano/README.md

 In-memory data exchange is Json and more specifically GeoJson for map features.
 Do not try to inject functions or "complex" objects (e.g. class instances) in event payloads.
 :::

+In addition to the events used to access mixin methods there are a couple of dedicated events:
+* `kano-ready`: to be listened by integrating application to know when the Kano application has been initialized in the iframe so that you can safely use the API
+* `setLocalStorage`: listened by Kano to set key/value pairs (provided as event data payload) in its local storage, typically useful to inject access tokens
+* `setConfiguration`: listened by Kano to override key/value pairs (provided as event data payload) in its default configuration, typically useful to setup UI according to your application needs, see the [detailed configuration page](./configuration.md)
+* `map-ready`: to be listened by integrating application to know when the 2D map component has been initialized in the Kano application so that you can safely use the underlying API
+* `globe-ready`: to be listened by integrating application to know when the 3D globe component has been initialized in the Kano application so that you can safely use the underlying API

 Here is a simple code sample:
 ```html
   <script src="./post-robot.min.js"></script>